aammd/MS_computational_ecology_opinion/compecol.md

-With or without a common data format, the problem remains that we have very limited insights into error propagation of predictions made on synthetic datasets [@pois16sdc].
-There are biases in the underlying data, biases in the models used to generate the predictions, and this can turn out in three possible ways.
+With or without a common data format, the problem remains that we have very limited insights into error propagation of predictions made on synthetic datasets [@pois16sdc]; in a succesion of predictive steps, do errors at each step amplify, or cancel one another?
+Biases exist in the underlying data, in the models used to generate the predictions, and this can turn out in three possible ways.
 First, predictions from these datasets accumulate bias and cannot be used.
 Second, because the scale at which these predictions are expressed is large,